Richard S. Ewell: With Stonewall Jackson

 Ewell was promoted to major general and division command on January 24, 1862.
-When Joe Johnson's army pulled out of the Manassas area in March and went down to Richmond, Ewell's division was stationed around Culpeper.
+When Joe Johnston's army pulled out of the Manassas area in March and went down to Richmond, Ewell's division was stationed around Culpeper.
 In May, he was ordered to the Shenandoah Valley to reinforce "Stonewall" Jackson.
 Ewell moved west, crossing the Blue Ridge, and managed to locate Jackson's command after some difficulty.
 Although the two generals worked together well and were noted for their quixotic personal behavior, they had many stylistic differences.
 Jackson was stern and pious, whereas Ewell was witty and extremely profane.
 Jackson was flexible and intuitive on the battlefield, while Ewell, although brave and effective, required precise instructions to function effectively.
 Ewell was initially resentful about Jackson's tendency to keep his subordinates uninformed about his tactical plans, but he eventually adjusted to Jackson's methods.

 Ewell superbly commanded a division in Jackson's small army during the Valley Campaign, personally winning quite a few battles against the larger U.S. armies of Maj.
 Gens.
 Nathaniel P. Banks, John C. Frémont, and James Shields at the Battle of Front Royal and First Battle of Winchester, Battle of Cross Keys, and Battle of Port Republic, respectively.
 Jackson's army was then recalled to Richmond to join Robert E. Lee in protecting the city against Maj.
 Gen. George B. McClellan's Army of the Potomac in the Peninsula Campaign.
 Ewell fought conspicuously at Gaines' Mill and saw relatively light action at Malvern Hill.
 After Lee repelled the U.S. army in the Seven Days Battles, U.S. Maj.
 Gen. John Pope's Army of Virginia threatened to attack from the north, so Jackson was sent to intercept him.
 Ewell defeated Banks again at the Battle of Cedar Mountain on August 9, and, returning to the old Manassas battlefield, he led his division into action at Brawner's Farm on August 28.
 A Minie ball shattered Ewell's left leg, and he lay on the ground for several hours before being found and taken away.
-The leg was amputated above the knee, and Ewell faced a painful recovery lasting months.
+Ewell's leg was amputated, and was administered chloroform as an anesthetic.
+Ewell faced a painful recovery lasting months.
 Although he received a wooden leg, the irregular shape of the leg stump made it difficult to fit it.
 Ewell slipped and fell in Richmond on Christmas Day, aggravating his injury further.